RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-Mr. Sengupta was the recipient of the Birck Fellowship from Purdue University in 2013 for his academic excellence. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Kaushik Roy} received the BTech degree in electronics and electrical communications engineering from the Indian Institute of Technology, Kharagpur, India, and the PhD degree from the Department of Electrical and Computer Engineering, University of Illinois at Urbana-Champaign in 1990.
+Prof. Sengupta is pursuing an inter-disciplinary research agenda at the intersection of hardware and software across the stack of sensors, devices, circuits, systems and algorithms for enabling low-power event-driven cognitive intelligence.
+He has published over 45 articles in referred journals and conferences and holds 4 granted/pending US patents.
+He serves on the Technical Program Committee of Design Automation Conference (DAC 2019), International Symposium on Quality Electronic Design (ISQED 2019) and ACM Great Lakes Symposium on VLSI (GLSVLSI 2019).
+He has been awarded the IEEE SiPS Best Paper Award (2018), Schmidt Science Fellows Award nominee (2017), Bilsland Dissertation Fellowship (2017), CSPIN Student Presenter Award (2015), Birck Fellowship (2013) and the DAAD WISE Fellowship (2012). \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Kaushik Roy} received the BTech degree in electronics and electrical communications engineering from the Indian Institute of Technology, Kharagpur, India, and the PhD degree from the Department of Electrical and Computer Engineering, University of Illinois at Urbana-Champaign in 1990.
 He was with the Semiconductor Process and Design Center of Texas Instruments, Dallas, where he worked on FPGA architecture development and low-power circuit design.
 He joined the electrical and computer engineering faculty at Purdue University, West Lafayette, IN, in 1993, where he is currently Edward G. Tiedemann Jr. Distinguished Professor.
 His research interests include spintronics, device-circuit co-design for nano-scale Silicon and non-Silicon technologies, low-power electronics for portable computing and wireless communications, and new computing models enabled by emerging technologies.
 He has published more than 600 papers in refereed journals and conferences, holds 15 patents, graduated 60 PhD students, and is coauthor of two books on Low Power CMOS VLSI Design (Wiley \& McGraw Hill).
 He received the US National Science Foundation Career Development Award in 1995, IBM faculty partnership award, ATT/Lucent Foundation award, 2005 SRC Technical Excellence Award, SRC Inventors Award, Purdue College of Engineering Research Excellence Award, Humboldt Research Award in 2010, 2010 IEEE Circuits and Systems Society Technical Achievement Award, Distinguished Alumnus Award from Indian Institute of Technology, Kharagpur, Fulbright-Nehru Distinguished Chair, and Best Paper Awards at 1997 International Test Conference, IEEE 2000 International Symposium on Quality of IC Design, 2003 IEEE Latin American Test Workshop, 2003 IEEE Nano, 2004 IEEE International Conference on Computer Design, 2006 IEEE/ACM International Symposium on Low Power Electronics \& Design, and 2005 IEEE Circuits and System Society Outstanding Young Author Award (Chris Kim), 2006 IEEE Transactions on VLSI Systems Best Paper Award, 2012 ACM/IEEE International Symposium on Low Power Electronics and Design Best Paper Award, 2013 IEEE Transactions on VLSI Best Paper Award.
 He was a Purdue University Faculty scholar (1998-2003).
 He was a Research Visionary board member of Motorola Labs (2002) and held the M.K.
 Gandhi Distinguished Visiting faculty at Indian Institute of Technology (Bombay).
 He has been in the editorial board of IEEE Design and Test, IEEE Transactions on Circuits and Systems, IEEE Transactions on VLSI Systems, and IEEE Transactions on Electron Devices.
 He was the guest editor for Special Issue on Low-Power VLSI in the IEEE Design and Test (1994) and IEEE Transactions on VLSI Systems (June 2000), IEE Proceedings—Computers and Digital Techniques (July 2002), and IEEE Journal on Emerging and Selected Topics in Circuits and Systems (2011).
 He is a fellow of the IEEE \end{IEEEbiography}